-Since senior debt is considered a safe investment, lenders will receive the least amount of return for it due to fix, periodic payments.
-In this case, there is no benefit for a potential higher return when the company has improving financial performance.
-Unlike senior debt, when banks, for example, take on some junior debt of a company, they will charge higher interest rates to compensate for the risk of having a subordinate status.
+Since senior debt is considered a safer investment, lenders receive the least amount of return for it.
+Unlike senior debt, when banks take on some junior debt of a company, they will charge higher interest rates to compensate for the risk of having a subordinate status.

-Unsecured Senior debt is different in that it doesn’t have a pledged asset as collateral.
-Instead, the debtholders have a claim against the company’s general assets.
-If the company goes bankrupt, unsecured senior debtholders will be first in line to get paid off from the other assets of the company, excluding the pledge assets for the secured senior debtholders.
-Any remaining assets after this will go to the subordinated debtholders.
+Unsecured debt is different in that it does not have a pledged asset as collateral.
+Instead, the debtholders have a general claim against the company’s assets.
+If the company goes bankrupt, unsecured senior debtholders are first in line to get paid off from the assets of the company, excluding any pledged assets for secured senior debtholders.
+Any remaining assets, after senior debtholders have been paid, will then go to the subordinated debtholders.

 CFI offers the Commercial Banking & Credit Analyst (CBCA)® certification program for those looking to take their careers to the next level.
 To keep learning and advancing your career, the following resources will be helpful: